-Public Information Coordinator & ARES
+Public Information Coordinator (PIC) and ARES

 The ARRL Public Information Coordinator is a section-level official appointed by and reporting to the Section Manager as the section's expert on public information and public relations matters.
 The PIC is responsible for organizing, training, guiding and coordinating the activities of the Public Information Officers (PIOs) within the section.

 The Public Information Coordinator must be a Full member of the ARRL and often has professional public relations or journalism experience or a significantly related background.
 While a PIC has many responsibilities, these are the responsibilities that apply to emergencies:

 Helps local PIOs prepare emergency response PR kits containing general information on Amateur Radio and on local clubs, which should be distributed in advance to local Emergency Coordinators and District Emergency Coordinators for use in dealing with the media during emergencies.
 At a minimum, prepare and distribute the one page form found elsewhere in this book.

 During an emergency: